To content

 Application and innovation-oriented international collaborative research can be funded by ministries and the EU as well as through joint calls for proposals from various funding bodies.
 The calls for proposals have fixed submission deadlines and are subject-specific - whereby the topics of the various funding bodies are complementary.
 As a rule, at least three, and often significantly more, participants are involved in the projects.
 The participation of international and non-academic members is usually necessary.
 Details can be found in the specific call texts.

-Horizon Europe is the EU's central research and innovation programme (2021-2027) with the aim of strengthening scientific excellence and innovation, increasing Europe's competitiveness and addressing pressing societal challenges (including climate, health, digitalization).
-It is aimed at a wide range of stakeholders - universities, non-university research institutions, companies (including start-ups and SMEs), public institutions, NGOs and other organizations from Europe and associated and, in some cases, third countries.
+The current calls for proposals can be found in the Funding and Tenders Portal.
+Collaborative projects are aimed at a wide range of stakeholders - universities, non-university research institutions, companies (incl. start-ups and SMEs), public institutions, NGOs and other organizations from Europe and associated countries, as well as some third countries.

-As a rule, legally responsible organizations from EU member states and associated countries are eligible to apply; depending on the funding instrument, institutions from third countries or individual researchers (e.g. ERC, MSCA) may also be eligible to apply or participate.
+As a rule, organizations with legal capacity from EU member states and associated countries are eligible to apply.
 The submission deadlines are specified in the work programs and are published with specific cut-off dates in the EU Funding & Tenders Portal.

 Special features

-The Project Development and Management department will support you with project preparation and the search for suitable EU calls for proposals.
+The Project Development and Management department will assist you with project preparation and the search for suitable EU tenders.

 Applications are submitted electronically via the Funding & Tenders Portal on the basis of the respective work programs and call texts; as a rule, one-stage or two-stage full proposals with a fixed structure are required.
 The selection is made in a competitive, international review process based on uniform criteria - excellence, impact, quality and efficiency of implementation - whereby only the best-rated projects are selected for funding and then contractually anchored in a grant agreement with the EU.